 Please note that for the Early Church, the first day of the week was Saturday evening (Acts 20:7).
 The heartbeat of a fellowship was centered in the Lord’s Memorial of breaking of bread together.
 The Lord’s Supper was the heartbeat of the Early Church in the power of the Holy Spirit, 1 Cor.11:18-34. not the preaching as it is today in most churches.
 But here we must also realize that we have missed the balance of the evangelical, liturgical and charismatic truths as was given to the Early Church.

 Today we are finding ourselves with three very separate denominational “positions,” or “streams.”
 Each stream is to carry some part of the gifts and anointing of the Holy Spirit meant for a healthy Church.
 These streams should be a mighty river, and yet these three streams still run side by side maintained by dikes and levees built by the “frozen chosen” of the church over the centuries.
-My good friend, Father Guy Peltz once said to me that His church over the years had become God’s “frozen chosen” dedicated to the preservation of the “stuff.”
+My good friend, Father Guy Peltz once said to me that His church over the years had become God’s “frozen chosen” dedicated to the preservation of the “stuff.” (they owed 5 very valuable acres.)
 Many big church fights begin over the “stuff”.
-Money is the root of all evil.
-The reason that most of God’s work go begging is due to our inability to maturely handle His funds as good stewards.
+For the love of Money is the root of all evil, 1 Tim.6:10.
+The reason that most of God’s work goes begging is due to our inability to maturely handle His funds as good stewards and do what HE has asked us to do.

 It is my feeling that the Holy Spirit wishes to restore independent “House Church” ministries with meetings at times other than Sunday mornings.
 The Holy Spirit has instructed me to be very careful about being negative concerning any present efforts in church buildings, “For he that is not against us is for us” (Matt:13:29; Luke 9:50).